AndreyMrovol/LethalIntroTweaks/README.md

 - Added config options (X, Y) to move the position of the version text.
 - Setting the anchor position of version text is now done once instead of every frame.
 - Version text now ONLY shows on the main menu.
 Not settings, credits etc.

+### v1.2.1
+- Added config option to toggle the version text.
+Credit - RectangularObject.
+- BepinExPack now specified as a dependency.
+- New VCR-style icon.